Monitoring

 - RAM and GPU RAM usage

-- SWAP usage
+- SWAP and RAM Cache usage

 - Network activity (upload/download)

-- Uptime, client version, server connection status
+- Uptime, client version, server connection status and license

 - Board Heat (Jetson only)